More about Hybrid Cloud Management

 In this article we introduce Amazon Storage Gateway and show you how to deploy it through the AWS Console.
 We include step by step guides that walk you through creating an NFS file share and installing an Amazon EC2 instance.
 Cloud Volumes ONTAP is another hybrid multicloud data management solution that supports not only AWS but also Azure and Google Cloud.

-VMware Cloud on AWS Vs. Cloud Volumes ONTAP
+VMC on AWS Vs. Cloud Volumes ONTAP

 By using VMware Cloud on AWS, companies with large virtual platforms can seamlessly extend traditional workloads within vSphere-backed data centers to AWS.
 This gives enterprises advantages of the public cloud with minimal effort.